 - General, cash receipts, cash disbursement, and purchase journals

-Personnel records come in handy when you need supporting evidence for unemployment claims, or if there is an accident resulting in an injury onsite when a claim was filed.
+Personnel documents come in handy when you need supporting evidence for unemployment claims, or if there is an accident resulting in an injury onsite when filing a claim.
 It’s also important to keep meticulous records of any OSHA Training, Violations, and Corrections in case of a surprise OSHA safety inspection.

 Here are two personnel records that you need to maintain permanently: